 The accompanying unaudited consolidated financial statements and notes thereto of the Company have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC") for Form 10-Q and conform to practices within the banking industry and include all of the information and disclosures required by accounting principles generally accepted in the United States of America ("GAAP") for interim financial reporting.
 The accompanying unaudited consolidated financial statements reflect all adjustments (consisting only of normal recurring adjustments), which are necessary for a fair presentation of financial results for the interim periods presented.
-The results of operations for the three months ended March 31, 2019 are not necessarily indicative of the results for the full year.
-These interim unaudited financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto as of and for the year ended December 31, 2018, included in our Annual Report filed on Form 10-K for the fiscal year ended December 31, 2018 (our "2018 Annual Report").
+The results of operations for the six months ended June 30, 2019 are not necessarily indicative of the results for the full year.
+These interim unaudited financial statements should be read in conjunction with the audited consolidated financial statements 31, 2018, included in our Annual Report filed on Form 10-K for the fiscal year ended December 31, 2018 (our "2018 Annual Report").